liangcai2012/savant-torrey-ranch/README.md

 There are a few other ant commands supported, such as clean and jar, but you don't have to use them.

 ## Run Python components

-enter the component folder to execute python file
+Enter the component folder to execute python file

-1) database population:
+1. database population:
    enter db folder
    run "$python admin.py setup-database" dwfirst to initialize the database. enter ../scraer